 Two courses exist to help you explore more about Fresh Expressions.
 Mission Shaped Intro (MSi) is a seven week course looking at the ‘why’ of creating fresh expressions of church rather than the ‘how’.
 It takes us on a journey looking at the ever-changing nature of our social communities and why the church needs to rethink its approach to those communities in meaningful and relevant ways.
 Suitable for anyone who is interested, whether involved in a Fresh Expression or not, it’s designed to present those changes in an informative and interactive way, with verbal presentation, powerpoints, movie clips and stories with group participation.
 A number of Mission Partnerships have found this a helpful, thought provoking course on the changing culture we live in.
 For details of the next one, or to explore running one for your Mission Partnership, email Claire.
 The diocesan Mission and Ministry team have all the resources needed to run one and would be happy to lend them out.

-Mission Shaped Ministry (MSM) is an 18 month course designed for those involved in leading, or helping to lead, a Fresh Expression.
-Meeting for one evening per a month, plus four Saturdays, it is more of a ‘how’ than a ‘why’ course.
-This is also the normative training route for those who will be licensed as Pioneer Ministers (lay people, normally volunteers who are leading or helping to lead Fresh Expressions).
-For details of the next one or to find out more contact Barry Hill via the clergy drop down bar in the top right hand corner of the page.
+Mission Shaped Ministry (MSM) is an 16 month course designed for those involved in leading, or helping to lead, a fresh expression of Church.
+Meeting on one Saturday every two months, it is more of a ‘how’ than a ‘why’ course.
+This is also the normative training route for those who will be licensed as Pioneers (lay people, normally volunteers who are leading or helping to lead fresh expressions).
+For details of the next one (they start every six months in Leicester) or to find out more contact Jonathan.Dowman@leccofe.org

-Some initial start up money is available for Fresh Expressions from the Growth Fund for more details of how to apply visit the special page on the link to the left of this page.
-Also those licensed as Pioneer Ministers recieve a grant each year to be able to attend courses, conferences, and for general support and resourcing.
-For more on Pioneer Ministers click here.
+Some initial start up money is available for fresh expressions of Church from the Growth Fund for more details of how to apply visit the special page on the link to the left of this page.
+There are also a number of other grant making bodies which invite applications from fresh expressions of Church including the Church and Community Fund, the Cinnamon Network and the Andrews Charitable Trust.
+Those licensed as Pioneers also recieve a grant each year to be able to attend courses, conferences, and for general support and resourcing.
+For more on Pioneers click here.

 For more information on Fresh Expressions more widely visit www.freshexpressions.org.uk